shakacode/react-webpack-rails-tutorial/README.md

 customize the Bootstrap Sass variables.

 # Notes on Rails assets
+## Rails Asset Pipeline Magic
+Be sure to see [assets.rake](https://github.com/shakacode/react-webpack-rails-tutorial/blob/master/lib/tasks/assets.rake) for how webpack is invoked during asset compilation.

 ## Javascript
 The `webpack.rails.config.js` file generates client-bundle.js which is then included by the Rails asset pipeline.